-For both years, the Group leases leasehold lands and office for its operations.
-The leasehold lands are amortised over the period of the remaining lease term of 30 to $33\frac{1}{2}$ years on a straight-line basis.
+For both years, the Group leases office for its operations.
 The leased office contract is entered into for a fixed term of two years.
-Besides, the Group has entered a three-year hire purchase agreement for a motor vehicle in current year.
+Besides, the Group had entered a three-year hire purchase agreement for a motor vehicle during the year ended 31st July, 2020.